|

 some under what you ‘think’ is correct.
 For

-example, you might try f/2 at 5s, 10s, 20s,
+example, you might try f/2.8 at 10s, 20s,

 30s, or some other range that assures you’ll

-to six exposures for every photograph you
+or four exposures for every photograph until

-want.
+you begin to see what you like.
 Better to take too many than not

 enough.